ukabthebest/Qmark/README.md

   $mysurvey->addQuestion("How old are you?")->ofType("MCQ")->setChoices(["I am above 20" => 3, "I am above 30" => 5])->setCorrectAnswer("I am immortal");
 </code>

+Here "I am above 20" is a sample choice and 3 is the score allocated to that choice.

 Contribution
 --------